DanushH/Task-Manager-Next-Spring-Boot/README.md

 - Add persistent storage (localStorage / database)
 - Add unit and integration tests (Jest + React Testing Library)
 - Migrate to App Router
-- Use TailwindCSS or styled-components for better styling
+- Use a CSS library/ framework for better styling
 - Deploy to Vercel

 ---